Why is learning so difficult and time-consuming?

 Find or create cards to practice

-First, you need to create some cards (or generate them with AI, or import them from another app).
+First, you need to create some cards in a document (or generate them with AI, or create them while reading and annotating a document, or import them from another app).
 Then you're ready to practice the cards (flip through them and try to recall the answers).

 You can practice either the cards in a specific document, or all your cards.
 For cards in a specific document, use the button in the upper-right corner of the document to open the document practice queue: